The Best Supermarket in Every State

 This chain got its start in 1883 when Arthur Hannaford began selling produce on the docks of Portland, ME.
 Nowadays, Hannaford is the place to go for your weekly errands: The produce is always fresh and the staff is always friendly.
 You’ll want to spend some time browsing the local beer and coffee selection.
 Just avoid it on busy weekend afternoons in the summer when it’s teeming with tourists—and prices are higher.
-Check out these other secrets to saving money at the grocery store.

 Maryland: MOM’s Organic Market, Baltimore